yunfeilongpoly/yunfeilongpoly.github.io/index.md

 </nav>

 <h1> Motto </h1>
-Let us work together to MAKE SENTIMENT ANALYISIS GREAT AGAIN!
+Let us work together to MAKE SENTIMENT ANALYISIS REASONABLE AGAIN!

 <h1><a href="personalprofile.html">Some words about my self</a></h1>
 Born in middlesouth China, Leave home at 13, Love reading,coding, and traveling.
 Try to learn from both humanity and science.